MohamedAlkindi/FlowAI/README.md

 ## 🚀 Getting Started

 The easiest way:
-Download the app directly from the Releases page and install it on your device.
+Download the app directly from the [Release Page](https://github.com/MohamedAlkindi/flow_ai/releases) and install it on your device.

 Or from source: